adrWasTaken/adrWasTaken/README.md

 # Hey, I'm Adrian! 👋
 I'm a student software engineer interested in using programming to create fun or useful applications.
 I make Minecraft plugins, chrome extensions, and am always looking to collaborate and improve my skill set.
-I'm experienced in Java, JS, and Python.
-In the future, I want to learn Angular, React, C, and Swift.
-Also, a PSA: You are a huge loser **unless** you use emojis in commit messages.
+I'm experienced in Java, JS, and Python, and am learning react.
+In the future, I want to learn Angular, C, and Swift, and probably more stuff.

 <br>